devareus/Eclectic-Token-Sniper/README.md

   The bot can obtain the address of the token to buy or sell using one of the following options:

 - Token: Predetermined fixed address.
-- TokenFromToAddress: Use the address of the triggering event.
+- TokenFromAddress: Use the address of the triggering event.
 - TokenFromTopicNo: 0, 1 or 2.
 Gets the token address from one of the event's topics.
 - ProcessTransaction: Use the customisable transaction rules for further analysis of the transaction that triggered the event.
 The combination of the Event Sniper + Transaction Sniper rules (but with AddLiquiditySniperBlocks off) allows the bot to only receive and analyse relevant transactions, instead of analysing every single mined transaction in every block, saving in both computing resources and node requests.
 But in many cases, you won't even need this, as you'll have enough information in the event and could use the previous options.